redwolfsecurity/set_environment/README.md

 ### Testing

 After installation is complete you should open a new terminal window, so that added initialization would be able to inject "set environment" components into your environment (see your initialization files: ~/.bashrc and ~/.profile).
-Now you can run test function "is_set_environment_working".
+Now you can run test function "set_environment_is_working".
 It will return 0 if it is working, 1 otherwose.

 ### Now That You're Done